maxtuzz/iAM/README.md

 * Testing and bugfixes.
 * Fully implemented ssh functionality for better cross-system compatibility (possibly).

-## Why iAM is useful:
-For those working in distributed environments, a lot of time spent is remotely connecting to specific hosts.
-There are some solutions at play that can be utilized:
-1. Look up servers in company documentation to remind yourself (or memorize hostnames).
-2. Use a GUI like RemoteNG or Putty which works great, but is hard to customize and setup for preferred use.
-You also have to manually search down a list before your eye catches on the service you are looking for which is time consuming.
-3. Compile a list of hosts and search through list for keywords you remember about the host name .
-4. Use your command history to search for previous sessions connected to.

-iAM seeks to remedy this through providing a easy-to-use, terminal-based solution, designed for speed and a low gulf-of-execution.
 ## Quick start from release
 ##### Linux/MacOS:
 1. Head to the [releases page](https://github.com/maxtuzz/iAM/releases).